 Whether you’re in a vast mountain landscape or just your back yard, the possibilities for great close-up nature photography are infinite.
 Once you start paying attention to the little things, you’ll discover a whole new world of photo opportunities.
 In this tutorial you’ll discover 14 top tips for taking the most beautiful close-up iPhone photos of nature, including flowers, leaves, feathers, spider webs and water droplets.

 1. Get The Focus Right

 Focus is key in any kind of photography, but it’s especially important in close-up photography.

 iPhones generally produce images that have a large depth of field.
 This means that when you take a shot you have good sharp focus throughout your image.

-But when you take a close-up shot, you’ll find that you start to experience a shallower depth of field where only part of the image will be in sharp focus.
+But when you take a close-up shot, you’ll discover how to blur background in photos with the iPhone.
+Getting close to the subject results in a shallower depth of field where only part of the image will be in sharp focus.